acflippo/bayesian/README.md

 This is an introduction on how to use Bayesian Statistics to run a binary outcome A/B test.
 The notebook **Intro_to_Bayesian_Stats.ipynb** uses PyMC4 for generating samples and probability.
 Included in this notebook is some of the most commonly used visualizations for an A/B test.

-Additionally, a packaged called **RISE** is included for presenting notebooks using reveal.js-based slideshows in Jupyter Notebook.
-For more info, see https://pypi.org/project/rise/.
-You can skip installing this package if you do not need to present your code in a slide format.

 ## Setup